vulndb/data/README.md

  to fix the vulnerability

- * Easy to integrate by developers into any vulnerability scanner, report generator, penetration testing tool or related tool.
+ * Easy to integrate by developers into any vulnerability scanner, report generator, penetration testing or related tool.

- * Trivial to contribute to, by using JSON to store the vulnerabilities
+ * Trivial to contribute to, by using JSON and Markdown to store the vulnerabilities

 ## SDKs

 This repository holds the vulnerability database itself, in order to make the information easily accessible from different programming languages these SDKs are available: